-I’m a massive fan of south american linocut artists.
-I’m always looking at online channels like Instagram and Pinterest for new and inspiring linocut artwork and I’m impressed by the skilled graphic as well as observational styles that printmakers from South America demonstrate.
+I’m a massive fan of latin American linocut artists.
+I’m always looking at online channels like Instagram and Pinterest for new and inspiring linocut artwork and I’m impressed by the skilled graphic as well as observational styles that printmakers from Latin America demonstrate.

 So how could I not share some of my absolute favourite artists and their work.
 Please follow these printmakers on instagram, buy their work and support them however you can.
 No matter what’s going on in the world, we need people like these to keep making art and reflecting back the world we live in.
 Much respect!!